State of Veteran Mental Health and Substance Abuse in America

 Emotional Impact on Alcohol Abuse

-Mental health disorders and depression aren’t uncommon among armed service members.
-Particularly among those who serve abroad, the likelihood of PTSD or related mental health conditions is significantly higher than among the standard population.
-Studies suggest that 30 percent of veterans who served in Iraq and Afghanistan may have returned home with mental health issues that put them at a much higher risk for suicide and depression.
+Substance use, depression, and other co-occurring mental health disorders are common among armed service members.
+Particularly among those who serve abroad, the likelihood of PTSD or related mental health conditions is significantly higher than the standard population.
+Studies suggest that 30 percent of Veterans who served in Iraq and Afghanistan may have returned home with mental health issues that put them at a much higher risk for suicide and depression.
 Unfortunately, those same service members may not have consistent quality access to care that could successfully address all of their needs.

-Instead, alcohol abuse and binge drinking are higher among vets who identify as depressed compared to those who don’t.
+Instead, alcohol abuse and binge drinking are higher among Vets who identify as depressed compared to those who don’t.
 In many cases, addiction can become a coping mechanism for trauma or depression.
-Moreover, the percentage of depressed veterans who at some point have been involved in an episode of binge drinking has increased substantially between 2014 and 2016.
-Compared to the roughly 15 percent not linked to depression who were identified as binge drinkers, more than 1 in 4 American veterans who self-identified as depressed were linked to binge drinking.
-Perhaps even more dangerous, veterans with depression are more than twice as likely to be linked with drunk driving compared to those without similar mental health concerns.
+Moreover, the percentage of depressed Veterans who at some point have been involved in an episode of binge drinking increased substantially between 2014 and 2016.
+Compared to the roughly 15 percent not linked to depression who were identified as binge drinkers, more than 1 in 4 American Veterans who self-identified as depressed were linked to binge drinking.
+Perhaps even more dangerous, Veterans with depression are more than twice as likely to be linked with drunk driving compared to those without similar mental health concerns.

 Mental Health Concerns